openmobilityfoundation/mobility-data-specification/policy/README.md

 ### Versioning

-`policy` APIs must handle requests for specific versions of the specification from clients.
+`Policy` APIs must handle requests for specific versions of the specification from clients.

 [Top][toc]